Is Onto Capitalized In A Title

 Q: Is it ever acceptable to capitalize all words in a title?

 A: While it is generally not recommended in modern writing, capitalizing all words in a title can be acceptable in certain contexts, such as for artistic effect or in specific historical documents.
-However, for most academic and professional writing, it is best to adhere to title case conventions.
+On the flip side, for most academic and professional writing, it is best to adhere to title case conventions.

 Q: How do I determine if "onto" is functioning as a preposition or an adverb?